gmvoit/just-the-docs/descriptions/Essentials.md

 Direct integration of the hydrostatic equilbrium equation is possible if both the pressure profile's ***shape function***
-  $$\alpha (r) \equiv - \frac {d \ln P} {d \ln r}$$ and the gravitational potential are known functions of radius.
+  $$\alpha (r) \equiv - \frac {d \ln P} {d \ln r}$$ and the gravitational potential $\varphi(r)$ are known functions of radius.
 Integrating the shape function leads to a dimensionless pressure profile normalized to unity at a reference radius $r_0$:
   $$f_P(r) \equiv \exp \left[ - \int_1^{r/r_0} \frac {\alpha (x)} {x}  d x \right]$$ Providing a pressure normalization $P_0$ at $r_0$ then specifies the atmosphere's equilibrium pressure profile:
   $$P(r) = P_0 f_P(r)$$